15 ESSENTIAL tips to save money as a small business

 Track your metrics constantly; make sure you measure what’s working and what’s not.
 The strategies that work put more time and money into those – they’ll grow your business and help scale it quickly.

 SEO strategy is key to growth.

-The best part about SEO is that it’s free; it’s the perfect ingredient to building a long term acquisition strategy.
+The best part about SEO is that it’s free; it’s the perfect ingredient for building a long-term acquisition strategy.

 Make sure you outline a solid SEO growth plan and stick to it.
 It can be tough at times, as SEO isn’t something that boosts traffic overnight.
 It takes time, thorough research, building quality content, useful resources and securing quality backlinks.